nevwalkalone/Databases-2019-2020/2nd-Assignment/README.md

 # Second Assignment

-It is highly suggested that you read all the details [here](https://github.com/nevwalkalone/PSQL-Projects/blob/main/2nd-Assignment/assignment/2nd-assignment.pdf), so you get a full overview.
+It is highly suggested that you read all the details [here](https://github.com/nevwalkalone/PSQL-Projects/blob/main/2nd-Assignment/assignment/2nd-assignment.pdf), so that you get a full overview.

 In this assignment 3 main actions were requested: